florianberthier/Final-SQA-final-assignement/README.md

 8. Get a question statistics
 Calculate and return the statistics of a survey question.
 The statistics include a min, max, mean and standard deviation.
 Of course, like every other part, you have to integrate the tests.
 Time: **20 min**.

 One of the interesting metrics to calculate in scrum is velocity metrics.
 Velocity refers to the average amount of work a Scrum team performs during a sprint.
 Measured in story points or hours, it is very useful for forecasting.
+It is important to monitor the evolution of velocity over time.
+New teams can expect this velocity to increase as relationships and work processes are optimized.
+Existing teams can monitor their velocity to ensure consistency of performance over time and check whether or not a particular process change has led to improvements.
+A drop in average velocity is usually a sign that part of the team's development process has become inefficient and should be addressed in the next review.
+Thus, in the next sprint, improvements can be made to re-increase this metric.
+Velocity is unique for each team.
+If team A has a velocity of 50 and team B has a velocity of 75, it does not mean that team B has a higher velocity.
+The velocity is therefore only used to compare with yourself.

 ## Project Documentation